9 injured in mass stabbing at Idaho apartment complex

-Boise Police Chief Bill Bones said all nine were taken to area hospitals, some with life-threatening injuries.
+Boise Police Chief Bill Bones said all nine were taken to area hospitals, four of whom had life-threatening injuries, CBS affiliate KBOI-TV reports.

 "At this point we haven't lost anybody, but as I said the injuries are very serious," Bones said.